 The ultimate goal of our research is fully automatic generation of presentation posters from scientific papers.
 As the elemental technology to achieve this goal, we propose a method of estimating the importance of the figures/tables propagating sentence importance.
-A preliminary version of this work appeared as our previous conference paper [6].
-This paper extended the previous work by adding more comparison methods to confirm the effectiveness of the propergating mechanism, which is the key of our proposed method.

 II.
 RELATED WORK